Be part of the beginning

 Instantly.
 As soon as you join, you get access to the Member Portal.
 There, you'll find your unique discount codes and instructions on how to access them.
 You could literally join now and switch your energy 5 minutes later to start saving.

 No. Win for Nature is a land restoration membership and loyalty rewards club.
-You are purchasing a product that gives you discounts and funds conservation.
+You are purchasing a product that funds conservation and gives you access to member discounts.
 The prize draws are free, incidental bonuses for our loyal members.
 Think of it like the lucky door prize at a fundraising dinner.
-You buy the ticket to support the cause, but you also get a free chance to win just for being there.
+You attend because you support the cause, and while you're there, eligible attendees may also be included in a prize draw.

 Yes.
 Cancelling is easy and there are no lock-in contracts.

-The rare subscription that gets better and does better the longer you stay.
+The rare membership that gets better and does better the longer you stay.

 Check your inbox – you're on the list.